My Account

 Paying for Health Care in Retirement Takes Planning

 Understanding Medicare benefits and planning for potential health care costs can give you a better chance of making your retirement money last.
+You won’t know exactly what your needs will be 10 to 20 years into retirement.
+Still, understanding the impacts and planning for the best, most likely and worst-case scenarios can provide more confidence as you navigate the unknowns of your retirement future.

 IRS Circular 230 Disclosure: American Century Companies, Inc. and its affiliates do not provide tax advice.
 Accordingly, any discussion of U.S. tax matters contained herein (including any attachments) is not intended or written to be used, and cannot be used, in connection with the promotion, marketing or recommendation by anyone unaffiliated with American Century Companies, Inc. of any of the matters addressed herein or for the purpose of avoiding U.S. tax-related penalties.